GenericMappingTools/gmt/doc/rst/source/makecpt.rst

     Implies reading data table(s) from given command-line files or standard input.
     We use the last data column to determine the data range; use **-i** to select another column, and use **-bi** if your data table is native binary.
+    This z-range information is used instead of providing the **-T** option.
     We create a linear color table by dividing the table data z-range into *nlevels* equidistant slices.
 If *nlevels* is not given it defaults to the number of levels in the chosen CPT file.